-There are two storage workflows available with Uploadcare.
-You can use Uploadcare storage, or connect custom storage.
+There are two storage options available with Uploadcare.
+You can use Uploadcare storage, or connect a custom storage.

 Every file uploaded to your account goes to our storage, and all the Uploadcare media processing and delivery capabilities are based on it.